 Driver Shortage: Real, but the Numbers Are Complicated

-- FMCSA's ELDT regulations were specifically designed to address training quality gaps at the entry level — the regulatory attention alone signals how seriously this is being tracked at the federal level.
+Employers are constantly hiring — and competing for qualified drivers.
+The retirement wave is real.
+FMCSA's ELDT regulations were specifically designed to address training quality gaps at the entry level — the regulatory attention alone signals how seriously this is being tracked at the federal level.

-Taylor Made's take: The "shortage" framing is imprecise, but the underlying dynamics — retirement wave, high turnover, freight growth — create a favorable entry environment for qualified new drivers.
+The "shortage" framing is imprecise, but the underlying dynamics — retirement wave, high turnover, freight growth — create a favorable entry environment for qualified new drivers.
 The market rewards professionalism and clean records.

 Washington State: What to Know Locally